rebelsky/csc207c/_readings/designing-adts.md

 multiple copies of each value, in which case they are considered separate values for the predecessor and successor relationships.

 We've now described an organization of data.
 But how might we use data organized in this way?
-It's time to move on to use cases.
+It's time to move on to _applications_.
 One obvious case is my class list.
 I start each class with a list of students.
 When I take attendance, I check off each student in turn.
 Here's another: For many assignments, I know that there are common steps that every student should do.
 For example, in writing an essay, a student should pick a topic, gather sources, read those sources, develop a thesis, make an outline, write each section, have a peer read the essay, revise, and so on and so forth.
 Once again, we have the notion of building a list with a fixed set of values and checking off each value in turn.

-Are there any other characteristics hidden in these two use cases?
+Are there any other characteristics hidden in these two applications?
 Well, in each case I expect that each time I use the same list, it is unaffected by my previous actions or by other people's actions.
 For my class list, each day I expect to start with a fresh copy of the